dusty-learning/learnyoutesting/testing-suites/README.md

 Mocha does not **NEED** Chai, however it's recommended.

-there's also a third library there called `sinon` which is **optional** however sinon is one of those tools that where I am glad it exists, if using it is required you may need to rethink your code strategy if you're able.
+There's also a third library there called `sinon` which is **optional** however sinon is one of those tools that where I am glad it exists, if using it is required you may need to rethink your code strategy if you're able.

 Most of these suites follow a certain syntax known as `BDD` which is a "should" style of syntax which is fine...
 I guess...